CruxTools/grue/README.md

 ---

-Happy adventuring with the Grue - Text Adventure Engine!
+Happy adventuring with the Grue - Interactive Engine!
 Just remember: it's dangerous to go alone in dark places - you might be eaten by a grue!